jiayuanteng/Hands_on_ML2/README.md

 # Hands on ML 2nd Edition
-Replicate projects in Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow
+1. Replicate projects in Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow
+2. Post tensorflow code from Coursera courses for DeepLearning.AI TensorFlow Developer Professional Certificate